michael-steinert/PromptEngineeringEssentials/README.md

 - Diffusion is a deep-learning Architecture System that learns through a two-step Process.
   1. The first Step is called Forward Diffusion.
 Using Forward Diffusion, the System gradually introduces a small Amount of Noise to an Input Image until only the Noise is left over.
 There is a U-Net Model that tracks and predicts the Noise Level.
-  2. In the subsequent Reverse Diffusion Step, the noisy Image is gradually denoised until a new Image is generated.
+  2. In the subsequent Reverse Diffusion Step, the noisy Image is gradually de-noised until a new Image is generated.
 During the Training Process, the Model gets the Feed of Text, which is added to the Image Vector.

 ## Large Language Models (LLMs)